Table of contents

 Now that you’ve considered the need, you’re ready to identify and document your “why.”
 Ask yourself:

-Why am I doing this?
-What problem do I wish to solve?
+Why am I starting a nonprofit organization?
+What problem do I want to solve?

 The answers to these questions will guide you to your mission.
-Draft a mission statement that explains your organization’s purpose for existing and the broad strokes of how you’ll serve that purpose.
-Once you’re clear on your mission, you’ll need to brainstorm other key qualifiers for your organization, including your name and values.
+Draft a mission statement that explains your organization’s reason for existing and how you’ll serve that purpose.
+Once you’re clear on your mission, you’ll need to brainstorm other key qualifiers for your organization—like your operating principles and values, your vision for the future, and your name!

 Step 3.
 Decide on your organizational structure 👯

-Nonprofits aren’t like for-profit businesses—as a charitable entity, a nonprofit can’t be owned by a single person or group.
-That means you’ll need to establish a board of directors to get up and running.
+Nonprofits aren’t like for-profit businesses.
+As a charitable entity, a nonprofit can’t be owned by a single person or group.
+That means you’ll need to establish a board of directors to get your organization up and running.

 🤑 Money-saving tip: As a nonprofit startup, you may not have the budget to hire full-time staff, but you still need all the help you can get.
 What can you do?
 Rely on volunteers!
-Not only for your board but also to help with programs, fundraising, and marketing, potential volunteers are everywhere.
-Recruit people through email newsletters, attend college events, and ask existing supporters to help spread the word.
+Start your volunteer recruitment efforts by creating email newsletters, attending local events, and asking current supporters to help spread the word.

 Step 4.
 Write and adopt bylaws ✍️

-Bylaws are the main governing document for your organization.
-They’re a set of internal rules and procedures for how your nonprofit will operate.
-In times of conflict, confusion, or change, nonprofit bylaws are a guiding light for your deserving cause.
+Bylaws are the main governing document for your organization—a set of internal rules and procedures for how your nonprofit will operate.
+In times of conflict, confusion, or change, nonprofit bylaws guide your executive director and board of directors on what to do.

 Gather your board and draft the first version of your bylaws.
 Be sure to cover the following areas: